devanshg03/Statr-Up/README.md

 Note: You will need to create a `requirements.txt` file listing all the necessary Python packages.
 4. Start the Flask application:

 ## Usage
 After starting the application, visit `http://127.0.0.1:5000/` in your web browser to access the Co-Founder Matching Platform.

-## Features
-- Profile creation for entrepreneurs and potential co-founders.
-- Matching algorithm to suggest potential co-founders based on skills and interests.
-- Messaging system to facilitate communication between matched users.

 ## Dependencies
 - Flask